openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 #### Day 2 Proceedures

-As per a standard 3-node control plane, OpenShift upgrades and `MachineConfig` changes can not be applied when the cluster is in a degraded state.
+As per a standard 3-node control-plane, OpenShift upgrades and `MachineConfig` changes can not be applied when the cluster is in a degraded state.
 Such operations will only proceed when both peers are online and healthy.

-The experience of managing a 2-node control plane should be largely indistinguishable from that of a 3-node one.
+The experience of managing a 2-node control-plane should be largely indistinguishable from that of a 3-node one.
 The primary exception is (re)booting one of the peers while the other is offline, and expected to remain so.

 As in a 3-node control-plane cluster, starting only one node is not expected to result in a functioning cluster.